Test Prep Advice Post

 I would also encourage you to read the Wikipedia definition of equating, which states clearly that equating is a pre-test process for raw scores, and that scaling/curving is a post-test process for scaled scores:

 "Unlike with item response theory, equating based on classical test theory is somewhat distinct from scaling.
 Equating is a raw-to-raw transformation in that it estimates a raw score on Form B that is equivalent to each raw score on the base Form A. Any scaling transformation used is then applied on top of, or with, the equating."

-To summarize: SAT and ACT exams are Equated Pre-Test (the content is controlled, compared to previous tests, and standardized to create a test of roughly average difficulty), and Curved/Smoothed/Scaled Post-Test (raw to scaled score conversion tables adjusted) afterwards based upon a more detailed analysis of student results on that particular test: if it turns out that the test was harder than expected, then the curve might bump your score up by a few points, and vice-versa, so that the results of the test more strongly resemble a "smooth" bell-shaped curve.
+To summarize: SAT and ACT exams are Equated Pre-Test (the content is controlled, compared to previous tests, and standardized to create a test of roughly average difficulty), and Curved/Smoothed/Scaled Post-Test (raw to scaled score conversion tables adjusted) afterwards based upon a more detailed sample of student results on that particular test: if it turns out that the test was harder than expected, then the curve might bump your score up by a few points, and vice-versa, so that the results of the test more strongly resemble a "smooth" bell-shaped curve.